guruprasaad123/-cradlewise/README.md

 3) If you have a set of floating point numbers which are approximate multiples of a single number X (say within +/- 5%), how would you go about finding the largest possible X?

+## Answers
+1) `Theory`: Autocorrelation is nothing but correlation of the same signal of itself with a delayed version. i.e Autocorrelation of 2 functions of f(t) & f(t+1) if